I had never even heard the term “safe sleep” until I was about five months pregnant.

 Here are 3 things I didn’t know about safe sleep before I read the evidence:

-If your baby falls asleep in a swing / lounger / bouncy chair, you should move him to a safe sleep space.
+If your baby falls asleep in a swing, lounger, or bouncy chair, you should move him to a safe sleep space.

-The only safe places for infant sleep are a CRIB, BASSINET, or PLAY YARD.
-Those are regulated terms.
+There are only three safe places for a baby to sleep: a regulated CRIB, BASSINET, or PLAY YARD.